metrorailings/OwlBlog/content/posts/week-6-circa-picks.md

 **Washington covers if**
 Taylor Heinecke can minimize his recklessness
 \- OR -
-their secondary can keep Tyreek Hill bracketed for much of the game.
+their defensive backs can keep Tyreek Hill bracketed for much of the game.
+A pretty tall ask considering the Washington secondary has discovered new ways to shit the bed every week this season.